$50 Million - Christian N.

 When the defendants refused to offer a fair settlement, the case proceeded to trial in Court.
 Our office presented the case to a jury over five weeks, and the jury was about to begin deliberation.
 Eight years later, the evidence we presented to the jury showed that he was learning at a first-grade level, and injuries prevented him from functioning normally.
 He couldn’t even tie his shoes or ride a bike.

-The evidence of medical malpractice we presented to the jury was compelling, and the defendants ultimately agreed to settle the case for a future payout of $50 million to help pay for his pain and suffering, loss of quality of life, and lifelong medical costs.
+The evidence of medical malpractice we presented to the jury was compelling, and the defendants ultimately agreed to settle the case for a future payout of $50 million to help pay for our client's pain and suffering, loss of quality of life, and lifelong medical costs.